francois/scoutinv/README.md

 The application is deployed to Heroku, on the free tier (10k rows, 18 hours of uptime per day).

-Because of the open source nature of Scoutin, you are free to host your own copy.
+Because of the open source nature of Scoutinv, you are free to host your own copy.

 ## Development